Saad-Ayady/quad/README.md

 #### second picture shows us the values ​​of x and y in each case <br />
 ![2](/justHelpFile/2.png)
 <br /><br />
 # smail !
-If you need more help you can contact me on me in whatsapp or discord
+If you need more help you can contact me on my whatsapp or discord